ArmyOfRobots/gooddog.github.io/_pages/bumble/gimbal-electronics.md

 Attach the IMU to the camera bracket, this part uses M3 hex-cap screws, and route it's cable out the back end.
 You can use a small zip-tie to clip the cable to the plastic bracket.

 Finally, you can mount the Intel Realsense D455 using two M4x8 screws.
+The actual Head base connects with two M3x10 bolts, with the threads directly 3D printed.
+It's actually quite strong: neat!

 <figure>
     <img src="{{ site.baseurl | prepend: site.url }}/images/camera_assembly2.jpg" />